 Deferred tax liabilities and assets are recognized in the amount of the expected tax liability or tax benefit, as appropriate, in subsequent fiscal years, based on the expected enacted tax rate at the time of realization.
 The tax consequences of dividend payments are generally not taken into account until the resolution on appropriation of earnings available for distribution has been adopted.

-Deferred tax assets that are unlikely to be realized within a clearly predictable period are reduced by valuation allowances.
+Deferred tax assets that are unlikely to be realized within a clearly predictable period are reduced by loss allowances.

 Deferred tax assets for tax loss carryforwards are usually measured on the basis of future taxable income over a planning period of five fiscal years.